rodbv/pgvector-test/README.md

 ## Installation

-This project requires Python 3.6 or later.
+This project requires Python 3.6 or later, and a local instance of Ollama.
 Here are the steps to set up the project:

 1. Clone the repository:
     ```bash